-This phone features a glass back cover, which is fixed on the phone body with glue.
+This phone features a glass back cover, which is fixed to the phone body with glue.
 Therefore, use a heater to heat up when removing the back cover.
-When the glue gets molten, the back cover can be taken out.
+When the glue gets molten, the back cover can be removed.

-Use a plastic clip to separate the back cover from the phone body after heating it up.
-Be careful not to cause any damage to the back cover when removing it.
+After heating the phone, use a plastic clip to separate the back cover from the body.
+Be careful not to damage the back cover when removing it.

 After removing the back cover, the smartphone’s internal structure can be seen.
 The PCB is covered by a plastic plate.